JSTARS Recapitalization Program

 JSTARS Recap Program

-Lockheed Martin has put together a power-house team with Raytheon and Bombardier to deliver a low-risk, affordable solution for the United States Air Force’s Joint Surveillance Target Attack Radar System Recapitalization (JSTARS Recap) program.
+Lockheed Martin has put together a power-house team with Bombardier, Raytheon and Sierra Nevada Corporation to deliver a low-risk, affordable solution for the United States Air Force’s Joint Surveillance Target Attack Radar System Recapitalization (JSTARS Recap) program.

 Embracing the United States government’s desire for strong industry partnerships, the Lockheed Martin-led JSTARS Recap team will provide the Air Force capabilities superior to the current JSTARS.
-Lockheed Martin will serve as the lead systems integrator and will bring a robust suite of battle management, command and control (BMC2) services; Bombardier will provide a proven, affordable business jet; and Raytheon will bring to the team their experience with ground surveillance and battle management systems and JSTARS communications.
+Lockheed Martin will serve as the lead systems integrator and will bring a robust suite of battle management, command and control (BMC2) services; Bombardier will provide a proven, affordable business jet; Sierra Nevada Corporation (SNC) will perform modifications to the Global 6000 aircraft; and Raytheon will bring to the team their experience with ground surveillance and battle management systems and JSTARS communications.

-Lockheed Martin was competitively selected to execute a pre-engineering and manufacturing development (EMD) contract.
-During this program, the team helped the Government assess existing subsystem technical maturity, reduce weapon system engineering and integration risk, and reduce life cycle cost.
-The team successfully accomplished a Preliminary Design Review (PDR) and conducted prototype demonstration and simulation activities.
+Lockheed Martin was competitively selected to execute a Pre-Engineering and Manufacturing Development contract.
+During this program, the team helped the government assess existing subsystem technical maturity, reduce weapon system engineering and integration risk, and reduce life cycle cost.
+The team successfully accomplished a Preliminary Design Review and conducted prototype demonstration and simulation activities.
 As a result, the Lockheed Martin-led JSTARS Recap team is positioned to win follow-on development and production contracts to affordably deliver critical combat capability to the warfighter.

-Given Lockheed Martin’s leadership in battle management and ISR open system architecture (OSA) and systems integration, we believe we have the capabilities the Air Force needs to meet and exceed their objectives to deliver the next generation of airborne BMC2 capability to the U.S. warfighter.
+Given the Lockheed Martin Skunk Works team's leadership in battle management and ISR open system architecture (OSA) and systems integration, we have the capabilities the Air Force needs to meet and exceed their objectives to deliver the next generation of airborne BMC2 capability to the U.S. warfighter.

 Rather than using unique or customized hardware and software approaches adapted to an OSA environment, our architecture is truly open and free of proprietary interfaces.
 This allows us to leverage state-of-the-art commercial technology to expedite integration of capabilities and minimize cost.